mlaignel/CFDPython/README.md

 > Launch an interactive session with this module using the Binder service:
 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/mlaignel/CFDPython/master)

 Steps 1–4 are in one spatial dimension.
 Steps 5–10 are in two dimensions (2D).
-Steps 11–12 solve the Navier-Stokes equation in 2D.
 Three "bonus" notebooks cover the CFL condition for numerical stability, array operations with NumPy, and defining functions in Python.

 * [Quick Python Intro](http://nbviewer.jupyter.org/github/mlaignel/CFDPython/blob/master/lessons/00_Quick_Python_Intro.ipynb)
 —For Python novices, this lesson introduces the numerical libraries (NumPy and Matplotlib), Python variables, use of whitespace, and slicing arrays.